 Weight Loss Determination

 Biocorrosion rates of the selected organisms were determined by weight loss.
 Final weights were taken and weight loss was determined by subtracting initial weights from the final weights after corrosion.
 Corrosion rate was calculated using the equation adopted by Callister, (1997).
-Corrosion rate(mpy) = 87.6 * W/ATP (Callister, 1997).
+Corrosion rate(mpy – check!) = 87.6 * W/ATP (Callister, 1997).
+Why bold?

 W = Weight loss in milligrams (mg).
-P = Density of the specimen (metal) (g/cm3).
+P? not good designation ! = Density of the specimen (metal) (g/cm3).
 Carbon steel = 7.85g/cm3.
 A = Total surface area (cm2) ^r2 for a circle, ^r2/2 for semicircle.
 T = Time of exposure (hr) 87.6 is constant.

 (B) Total Bacterial Counts.

 The metal corrosion rates were also measured through the bacterial load.
-The bacteria concentrations, which are colony forming units per gram (cfu/g) were determined monthly for four months.
+The bacteria concentrations, which are colony forming units per gram (CFU/g) were determined monthly for four months.
 Whenever a coupon was brought out at the end of each month, bacterial count on nutrient agar was determined by pour plate technique.
 A 1g soil sample was introduced into 9ml of normal saline and subsequently serially diluted.
 Thereafter molten nutrient agar was inoculated with 1ml of the serially diluted samples, swirled to effect even distribution and then incubated at 26±20C for 24-48hrs.

 Determination of corrosion on the metal plates